 The roots of The Hang Seng University of Hong Kong (HSUHK, the University) stretch back to 1980 when Hang Seng School of Commerce (HSSC) was established, with funding from the S H Ho Foundation, the Ho Time Charitable Foundation, Dah Chong Hong Limited, several Hang Seng Bank founding directors and Hang Seng Bank Limited.
-HSSC was a pioneering and leading provider of post-secondary programmes in business and related areas.
+The institution was incorporated as a limited company by guarantee and has been operating independently of any other organisation.
+From 1980 to 2009, HSSC was a pioneering and leading provider of post-secondary programmes in business and related areas.

-In response to the Chief Executive's Policy Address in 2009 which highlighted the growing significance of quality private universities in Hong Kong, HSSC was re-structured in 2020 and became Hang Seng Management College (HSMC), a non-profit private university-level institution registered under the Post-Secondary Colleges Ordinance (Cap.320) to offer bachelor's and above degree programmes in diversified disciplines.
+In response to the Chief Executive's Policy Address in 2009 which highlighted the growing significance of quality private universities in Hong Kong, HSSC was re-structured in 2010 and became Hang Seng Management College (HSMC), a non-profit private university-level institution registered under the Post Secondary Colleges Ordinance (Cap.320) to offer bachelor's and above degree programmes in diversified disciplines.

-In October 2018, HSMC was granted the university title and was renamed The Hang Seng University of Hong Kong (香港恒生大學).
-It now has five Schools, namely School of Business, School of Communication, School of Decision Sciences, School of Humanities and Social Science, and School of Translation and Foreign Languages, with a student population of around 6,200 and 218 full-time academic staff members.
-The University currently offers 26 undergraduate and 7 taught postgraduate programmes.
-All these programmes are accredited by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ) and recognised by the HKSAR Government.
+In October 2018, HSMC was granted the university title and was renamed The Hang Seng University of Hong Kong(香港恒生大學).
+HSUHK aspires to be a leading non-profit private liberal-arts-oriented university in the region, recognised for excellence in teaching, learning and research, and for contributions to advancing our society and the world.

+HSUHK has five Schools, namely School of Business, School of Communication, School of Decision Sciences, School of Humanities and Social Science, and School of Translation and Foreign Languages, with over 6,400 students and over 200 academic staff members.
+The University offers a wide range of 4-year bachelor's (honours) degree programmes and master's degree programmes.
+All these programmes were accredited by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ) and recognised by the Governments of the HKSAR, Mainland China and Taiwan.